clearlydefined/service/README.md

 ```

 #### Raw Notes
-What term should we use instead of package?
-* AboutCode says package
-* Concerns that "native" source consumers don't consider what they consume as a package
-* Defer decision :)

-What to name output files?
-1. If a single file, then output.ext (e.g. output.json)
-2. If multiple files, then keep their native names.

 How to handle different versions of scanners?

 * Results are immutable
 * Curations are tied to particular "tool configurations"
 * Tool configurations are immutable
 * Tool configuration and revision should be captured in the output directory

 Do we merge results from different versions of ScanCode?
 How does this impact curation?

 * New scan results flag previous curations as needing review (optimization: only if they change the result)
 * The summarization process will be configured as to what tool configurations to consider for summarization (this would need to be a priority list)
 * The summarization process should take into account the link from the package back to the source

 Scanning a package where it's actually the source you need to scan, what to store where
 Maven supports scanning sources JAR or scanning GitHub repository

 * If we can determine the source location from the package, then we'll queue up the source to be scanned
 * If we can't determine the source location, and the package contains "source" then we'll scan the package
 * Some scanners will run on packages (such as things that inspect package manifest)
 * We should track the link from the package to the source

 How to handle tags?

 * When we scan GitHub we need to track what tags/branches point at which commits
 * We will use the long commit (40 character) reference

 Need to define "origin" and/or pick another term

 * Propose to use "provider"

 How do we handle case sensitivity?

 * If no package managers allow different packages with same name different case, then we can be case preserving, case insensitive
 * We need to be case preserving because some registry endpoints are case sensitive (e.g. NPM)

 Define how to do the linking

 * We will store one end (package to source), we will cache/materialize the reverse link as part of a build job (or the like)

 #### Format

 The format of harvested data is tool-specific.
 Tool output is stored in the tool's native output format.
 If there is a choice between multiple output formats then the priorities are:

 1. Machine-readable
 1. Lossless
 1. JSON

 ## Type Registry

 * git
 * maven
 * npm